statisticalbiotechnology/cb2030/questions/supervisedlearning.md

 1. In Noble it is stated that projecting data into very high dimensional spaces can be problematic due to the curse of dimensionality.
 A projected hyperplane with very high-dimensional kernel function will result in a boundary between the classes that is very specific to the training data set and will not generalize well when new data is presented.
 What is consider to be a too high dimension?
 Is it specific for a data set or can it be somewhat generalized?
 It is also stated that one should choose a kernel function that allow the data to be separated but without introducing irrelevant dimensions.
 When is a dimension consider to be irrelevant?

 1. In the video lecture about cross validation three different “learners” are trained/tested on different bins of the original training data.
 What are the different learners in this case?
 Are they later combined somehow and in that case, how is that done?

+1. In the article, it is said that an SVM does not assume that the training data values follow a normal distribution, does it means that the overall training data should not follow a normal distribution, can the sub-training data follow a normal distribution such as AML and ALL?
+   > The distribution does not matter (it can be normal or not).
+The only thing that matters is that the training data and the test data follow the same distribution.

+1. I am not sure I get the difference in the video about cross validation and nested cross validation.
+The later seems to me just as a cross validation with higher k.
+Like from 3 we go up to 3*3.
+What is the additional difference between the two?

+1. In the video, it mentioned that we can use the other right kernels to transform the data to get the linear separation hyperplane, but when we change the data by other kernels, will it make influence on the raw data like changing these data meaning or adjusting the real data?

+1. In the Noble article they state that separating hyperplanes can be applied to classify gene expression profiles in cancers.
+By extrapolating the hyperplane to higher dimensions we can study a larger number of genes simultaneously, but where do we draw the line for " the curse of dimensionality" ?
+For instance, would it be possible to apply the SVM-algorithm for PAM50 (Prosigna) subtype classification of breast cancers?

+1. The kernel function "adds" a new dimension to provide a solution to a nonseparable data set.
+If the new dimension is not enough to find an acceptable separation, is there a possible solution? or we just use a different way to separate the data set?

+1. In the soft margin, several data can cross the hyperplane without affecting the result, it there a limit that over such limit, soft margin can not be applied to determine the separation hyperplane.

+1. All the examples provided discuss the separation of two classes, and as I see, those are dummy variables (healthy/sick, etc).
+Can hyperplanes and support vector machines only be applied on data with two classes?
+If not, how would a separation of three classes look?
+Is it the same principle repeated twice?

+2. Since we do not know for a lot of data we generate which values are TPs and which are FPs how do you estimate the correct tuning fa

+3. How do you add the "soft margin" to the SVM algorithm and how to avoid that the "soft margin" biases your results?
+(SVM paper)

+1. What are some other benefits to using a Kernel function besides using it to transform nonlinear data into linear data?

+1. Video - Cross validation: Are learner 1, 2 and 3 connected in any way or do they count as three different instances of training and testing the data?
+So one gets accuracy estimates for each learner and then takes the sum of it to represent the accuracy estimate of the entire data set i.e all three bins?

+1. How to choose the best kernel function?
+In the reading material it says that choosing the right kernel function is time consuming and is done through trial and error, but what are the most common methods to assess a chosen kernel?
+Are there other methods besides the cross-validation?

 [11:13]